PSRV19/rec-sys/README.md

 - **Hyperparameters:**

-  - You can adjust hyperparameters (e.g., embedding dimension, learning rate, number of MLP layers) directly in the `config.yaml` file.
+  - You can adjust hyperparameters (e.g., embedding dimension, learning rate, number of MLP layers) directly in the `config` in the `main.py` file.
 These changes will affect the model's behavior during training.

 - **Negative Sampling:**